March 20, 2018; revised March 12, 2021; April 19, 2022

 - As David Chalmers pointed out in 1994 at the first Tucson conference on consciousness: “The hard problem…is the question of how physical processes in the brain give rise to subjective experience” (Chalmers, 1995).

-4. This key bottleneck was also emphasized by Thomas Nagel (Nagel, 1974) even earlier in his famous essay, “What Is It Like to Be a Bat- Nagel- 1974”.
-As he pointed out at the end of the essay, “…it seems unlikely that any physical theory of mind can be contemplated until more thought has been given to the general problem of subjective and objective.
+4. This critical bottleneck was also emphasized by Thomas Nagel (Nagel, 1974) even earlier in his famous essay, “What Is It Like to Be a Bat- Nagel- 1974”.
+As he pointed out at the end of the paper, “…it seems unlikely that any physical theory of mind can be contemplated until more thought has been given to the general problem of subjective and objective.
 Otherwise, we cannot even pose the mind-body problem without sidestepping it”.

 Subjective versus Objective: Difference between Mind and Matter